-Name Year First Elected Director Business Experience, Age Nominees - C lass III Directors - Terms Expire in 2001 Ben B. Blount, Jr 1987 Mr. Blount has been Executive Vice President - Planning, Finance and Administration and Chief Financial Officer of the Company since July of 1995 He had been Executive Vice President - Planning and Development of the Company since 1986.
-59 Clarence B. Rogers, Jr 1995 Mr. Rogers has been Chairman of the Board of EQUIFAX Inc. since 1992.
+Name Year First Elected Director Principal Occupation, Business Experience, and Other Directorships Age Nominees - 0 Class III Directors - Terms Expire in 2001 Ben B. Blount, Jr 1987 Mr. Blount has been Executive Vice President - Planning, Finance and Administration and Chief Financial Officer of the Company since July of 1995 He had been Executive Vice President - Planning and Development of the Comp 59 Clarence B. Rogers, Jr 1995 Mr. Rogers has been Chairman of the Board of EQUIFAX Inc. since 1992.
 He was President of EQUIFAX Inc. from 1987 until 1992 and was Chief Executive Officer of EQUIFAX Inc. from 1989 until 1996.
 Mr. Rogers is a director of EQUIFAX Inc., Sears, Roebuck & Co., Morgan Stanley, Dean Witter, Discover & Co., Briggs & Stratton Corporation, Teleport Communications Group, Inc., and ChoicePoint, Inc. 68 Helen Ballard Weeks Ms. Weeks founded Ballard Designs, Inc., a home furnishing catalog business in 1983.
 She presently serves as its Chief Executive Officer.
 44

 Name Year First Elected Director Principal Occupation, Business Experience, and Other Directorships Age E. Jenner Wood 1995 Mr. Wood has been Executive Vice President of SunTrust Banks, Inc. since 1994.
-In 1994 he was Executive Vice President - Trust and Investment Services of SunTrust Banks, Inc. From 1991 until 1994 he was Executive Vice President - Trusts and Investments of SunTrust Banks of Georgia, Inc. From 1990 until 1991 he was Executive Vice President - Corporate Banking of SunTrust Bank, Atlanta.
+In 1994 he was Executive Vice President - Trust and Investment 47

+Services of SunTrust Banks, Inc. From 1991 until 1994 he was Executive Vice President - Trusts and Investments of SunTrust Banks of Georgia, Inc. From 1990 until 1991 he was Executive Vice President - Corporate Banking of SunTrust Bank, Atlanta.
 Mr. Wood is also a director of Cotton States Life Insurance Co., Cotton States Mutual Insurance Co., and Crawford & Company.

-47 Continuing - - Class I Directors - Terms Expire in 1999 Cecil D. Conlee 1985 Mr. Conlee is Chairman of CGR Advisors, a real estate advisory company, and he has held this position since 1990.
+Continuing - Class I Directors - Terms Expire in 1999

+0 11 0 0 1 1005 W 0 1 1 0 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 - Cecil D. Conlee 1985 Mr. Conlee is Chairman of CGR Advisors, a real estate advisory company, and he has held this position since 1990.
 He was President of The Conlee Company, a real estate advisory company, from 1983 to 1990.
 From 1977 to 1983 he was President of Cousins Properties, Inc., a real estate development and investment company.
 He is also a director of Central Parking Corporation.
 J. Reese Lanier (1) 1974 Mr. Lanier is self-employed in farming and related businesses and has had this occupation for more than five years.
 55 Knowlton J. O'Reilly 1987 Mr. O'Reilly has been Group Vice President of the Company since 1978.
-58 Continuing - - Class II Directors - Terms Expire in 2000 J. Hicks Lanier (1) 1969 Mr. Lanier has been President of the Company since 1977.
+58 Continuing - Class II Directors - Terms Expire in 2000 J. Hicks Lanier (1) 1969 Mr. Lanier has been President of the Company since 1977.
 In 1981, he was elected Chairman of the Board of the Company.
 He is also a director of Crawford & Company, Shaw Industries, Inc., Genuine Parts Company, and SunTrust Banks of Georgia, Inc. 58 Tom Gallagher 1991 Mr. Gallagher is President of Genuine Parts Company, a distributor of automotive replacement parts, and has held this position since 1990.
 He is also a director of Genuine Parts Company and National Services Industries, Inc. 50 Robert E. Shaw 1991 Mr. Shaw is Chairman of the Board and Chief Executive Officer of Shaw Industries, Inc., a manufacturer and seller of carpeting to retailers and distributors.
 67